codeagon/Spawner/README.md

 ## IDs
 * Collection, NPC, Shuttle, Object and character model IDs can be found [Here](https://docs.google.com/spreadsheets/d/1Inba-tW70grzqisvpdFPpKFfgz5XTptFygjUNb1T1hw/edit?usp=sharing).
 ActionScripts [Here](https://drive.google.com/file/d/0B9CbzlVpo0LuTjVWZ19Lel8wVjQ/view?usp=sharing) - Now also in main sheet in more readable format.
 Costume/etc ids can be found [Here](http://teradatabase.net/)

-## Future changes
-* Add S_PLAY_SOUND_BYNAME
-* Use electron for less cancerous spawning (lol)
-* Make variables settable rather than required, eg !set npc hair 264704 - soon
-* Make some less disgusting way of removing things
-* Implement way of changing NPCs/PCs on the fly - moving them
-* Add Abnormalities and AERO to this

 ## FAQ
 * *Can I interact with the sp-* no. Everything you spawn is client side only.